AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 19: Treat class design as type design

 - Class design is type design.

-Every class requires that you confront the following questions, the answers to which often lead to constraints on your design:
+Every class requires that you confront the following questions:
     - **How should objects of your new type be created and destroyed?**
       How this is done influences the design of your class’s constructors and destructor (and remember the rule of three / five when defining copy control members), as well as its memory allocation and deallocation functions (`operator new`, `operator new[]`, `operator delete`, and `operator delete[]`) if you write them.
     - **How should object initialization differ from object assignment?**
       The answer to this question determines the behavior of and the differences between your constructors and your assignment operators.
       It’s important not to confuse initialization with assignment, because they correspond to different function calls.
     - **What does it mean for objects of your new type to be passed by value?**
       Remember, the copy constructor defines how pass-by-value is implemented for a type.
     - **What are the restrictions on legal values for your new type?**
       Usually, only some combinations of values for a class’s data members are valid.
       Those combinations determine the invariants your class will have to maintain.
       The invariants determine the error checking you’ll have to do inside your member functions, especially your constructors, assignment operators, and “setter” functions.
       It may also affect the exceptions your functions throw and, on the off chance you use them, your functions’ exception specifications.
     - **Does your new type fit into an inheritance graph?**
-  If you inherit from existing classes, you are constrained by the design of those classes, particularly by whether their functions are `virtual` or non-`virtual`.
+      If you inherit from existing classes,
+      you are constrained by the design of those classes, particularly by whether their functions are `virtual` or non-`virtual`.
       If you wish to allow other classes to inherit from your class, that affects whether the functions you declare are `virtual`, especially your destructor.
     - **What kind of type conversions are allowed for your new type?**
       Your type exists in a sea of other types, so should there be conversions between your type and other types?
       If you wish to allow objects of type `T1` to be implicitly converted into objects of type `T2`, you will want to write either a type conversion function in `class T1` (e.g., `operator T2`) or a non-`explicit` constructor in `class T2` that can be called with a single argument.
       If you wish to allow explicit conversions only, you’ll want to write functions to perform the conversions, but you’ll need to avoid making them type conversion operators or non-`explicit` constructors that can be called with one argument.
     - **What operators and functions make sense for the new type?**
       The answer to this question determines which functions you’ll declare for your class.
       Some functions will be member functions, but some will not.
     - **What standard functions should be `delete`d?**
     - **Who should have access to the members of your new type?**
       This question helps you determine which members are `public`, which are `protected`, and which are `private`.
       It also helps you determine which classes and/or functions should be `friend`s, as well as whether it makes sense to nest one class inside another.
     - **What is the “undeclared interface” of your new type?**
       What kind of guarantees does it offer with respect to performance, exception safety, and resource usage (e.g., locks and dynamic memory)?
       The guarantees you offer in these areas will impose constraints on your class implementation.
     - **How general is your new type?**
       Perhaps you’re not really defining a new type.
       Perhaps you’re defining a whole <u>_family_</u> of types.
       If so, you don’t want to define a new class, you want to define a new <u>_class template_</u>.
     - **Is a new type really what you need?**
       If you’re defining a new derived class only so you can add functionality to an existing class, perhaps you’d better achieve your goals by simply defining one or more non-member functions or templates.